fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

-Chapter 5.
+Lab 5.
 Plugins
 ---------------------------

-In the previous chapter, we explored one of the most important features of pytest: fixtures.
+In the previous lab, we explored one of the most important features of pytest: fixtures.
 We learned how we can use fixtures to manage resources and make our lives easier when writing tests.